PhoenixTales/phoenix-docs/lore/gods.md

 In the Talmud it is explained as "without the yoke" or "yokeless".
 In this context we have to think of *yoga*, which also means *yoke*, in the sense of *union* or *unification* (of life, just as the yoke unites two bulls); Beliar would then be the opposite, the *Disuniter*, ayoga; which again we could interpret in a metaphysical sense in the context of a disjunction of body and soul upon death, for which Beliar is responsible.

 > In my idea of the lore it has always been so, that this God-Satan story does not exist in the religious world of Gothic, but all the gods were important.
 And there were specific attributes ascribed to them.
-And insofar it should be the so, that Beliar too had his followers.
+And insofar it should be the so that Beliar too had his followers.
 [Mike, 30.01.2021](https://gothicarchive.org/postrelease/interviews/MikeHoge_30_01_2021_Part3.html#4Temple)

 In one of the Dead Sea scrolls, titled *The War of the Sons of Light Against the Sons of Darkness", Belial is characterised as "the leader of the Sons of Darkness", which are also described as the *army of Belial*.